 The Authority leverages PFCs to support investment in Airport infrastructure and facilities.
 In order to do this, the Authority may make an irrevocable pledge of PFCs to pay eligible debt service for purposes of compliance with the Additional Bonds Test.
-The Authority may also deposit additional PFC amounts each year to the debt service fund.
+The Authority may also deposit additional PFC amounts each year to the debt service fund to pay debt service on Bonds and Subordinate Obligations that financed PFC eligible projects.